Gem Profile- Pearls

 Freshwater Pearls:

-Freshwater pearls are cultivated in much the same way as salt water pearls only using freshwater mussels instead of oysters.
-Many archeological sites throughout the Mississippi River basin and the Eastern United States have yielded evidence that the native inhabitants valued pearls for adornment and even trade.
+Archaeological sites throughout the Mississippi River basin and the Eastern United States show that native inhabitants valued pearls for adornment and trade.

 A lovely bracelet made by Robin Pacey with freshwater potato pearls with tiny peridot coin beads.
 Photo courtesy of Robin Pacey.